KillerCodeMonkey/ionic-starter-eventmaps/README.md

 ![ionic-starter-eventmaps](https://cloud.githubusercontent.com/assets/2264672/9698084/bf4d7c4e-53a7-11e5-8fc2-c8b87db876c9.png)

-This is an addon starter template based on [RequireJS](http://requirejs.org/) for the [Ionic Framework](http://ionicframework.com/) for event apps with the usage of Google Maps (custom directive).
+This is an addon starter template based on my [ionic-starter-requirejs template](https://github.com/KillerCodeMonkey/ionic-starter-requirejs) for the [Ionic Framework](http://ionicframework.com/).
+It is a base event app with the usage of Google Maps (custom directive).

 ## How to use this template